 A.D.
 Lewis Community Center

 The A.D.
-Lewis Community Center is located at 1450 A.D.
-Lewis Avenue in Huntington, West Virginia.
-Named in honor of Baptist Minister Reverend A.D.
-Lewis (1858-1943), the center first began in the 1950s as the only municipal pool open full-time to African-Americans during the era of segregation.
-In 1967, the community center was founded and a new building was opened.
+Lewis Community Center dates back to the establishment of the first municipal pool for African Americans in the era of segregation.
+Today, it is a full-service community center named in honor of Baptist Minister Reverend A.D.
+Lewis (1858-1943).
+Prior to the creation of the Center's pool, there were no municipal pools open to African Americans.
+In 1967, the community center was added and a new building was opened.
 Today, the center has a pool, basketball courts, and other sports facilities along with after-school activities.
 The center also holds fairs, festivals, and programs for the community at large.
 Since its foundation, A.D.
 Lewis Community Center has been a fixture of the Fairfield West community, providing valuable resources to the neighborhood’s youth.

 Backstory and Context